ReCEval: Evaluating Reasoning Chains via Correctness and Informativeness: Reasoning Chains: Preliminaries

-\paragraph{Reasoning Chain.} Given a natural language reasoning task, let $\mathcal{X}$ denote the input context describing the reasoning problem.
-We define a reasoning chain $\rchain = \{ \step{1}, \cdots, \step{n} \}$ as a multi-step rationale, consisting of $n$ reasoning steps, used to arrive at a predicted answer $\hat{a}$.
-Reasoning chains can be human-written or model-generated (as in CoT prompting~\cite{wei2022chain}).
+\paragraph{Reasoning Chain.} Given a natural language reasoning task, let $\mathcal{X}$ denote the input context describing the problem.
+We define a reasoning chain $\rchain = \{ \step{1}, \cdots, \step{n} \}$ as a multi-step rationale, consisting of $n$ steps, used to arrive at a predicted answer $\hat{a}$.
+Chains can be human-written or model-generated (as in CoT prompting~\cite{wei2022chain}).

-\paragraph{Reasoning Content Unit (RCU).} We further assume that each step $\step{i}$ is composed of one or many claims.
-We call these claims \emph{Reasoning Content Units} (RCUs), as illustrated in Figure~\ref{fig:main} via `[.]'.
-RCUs are conceptually similar and inspired by Summary Content Units (SCUs) used in fine-grained summary evaluation~\cite{nenkova-passonneau-2004-evaluating, shapira-etal-2019-crowdsourcing, zhang-bansal-2021-finding}.
-Visualizing a reasoning chain as a collection of steps and a step as a collection of RCUs facilitates fine-grained analysis and verification of a model's reasoning capabilities.
-The RCUs in a step $\step{i}$ typically can be split into a single conclusion-RCU, denoted by $\conc{i}$ and remaining premise-RCUs, denoted by $\premise{i} = \{\textsc{rcu}^{\scriptscriptstyle (i)}_{p_j}\}_{\scriptscriptstyle j=1}^{\scriptscriptstyle t}$, where $t\geq0$ is the number of premise-RCUs in the step.
-For example, in Figure~\ref{fig:main}(a), the final step $\step{3}$ consists of two RCUs of which the first (``a place ... most sunlight'') is the premise and the second (``northern ... in summer'') is the conclusion.
-We discuss how to identify RCUs in \S\ref{ssec: algo} and its utility to \method{} in \S\ref{ssec: analysis-correct}.
+\paragraph{Reasoning Content Unit (RCU).} We assume each step $\step{i}$ contains one or more claims, which we refer to as \emph{Reasoning Content Units} (RCUs), shown in Fig.~\ref{fig:main} via `[.]'.
+RCUs are conceptually similar to Summary Content Units (SCUs) used in fine-grained summary evaluation~\cite{nenkova-passonneau-2004-evaluating, shapira-etal-2019-crowdsourcing, zhang-bansal-2021-finding}.
+Visualizing a reasoning chain as a sequence of steps and a step as a group of RCUs allows for fine-grained analysis and verification of a model's reasoning abilities.
+The RCUs in a step $\step{i}$ typically can be split into a single conclusion-RCU, denoted by $\conc{i}$, and $t$ other premise-RCUs, denoted by $\premise{i} = \{\textsc{rcu}^{\scriptscriptstyle (i)}_{p_j}\}_{\scriptscriptstyle j=1}^{\scriptscriptstyle t}$, where $t\geq0$.
+For example, in Fig.~\ref{fig:main}(a), step $\step{3}$ contains two RCUs: the first (``a place ... most sunlight'') is the premise, and the second (``northern ... in summer'') is the conclusion.
+We discuss how to identify RCUs in \S\ref{ssec: algo} and their usefulness to \method{} in \S\ref{ssec: analysis-correct}.

+\looseness-1 \paragraph{Pointwise \V{}-Information (\textsc{pvi}).} In this paper, we utilize \V{}-Information, an information-theoretic concept that we introduce briefly here (with additional details in Appendix~\ref{app: impl}).
+Given two random variables $X$ and $Y$, \citet{xu2020theory} propose an empirical approximation of the conditional entropy $H_{\mathcal{V}}(Y|X)$ via a family of models \V{} that estimates their probability distribution.
+Thus, we compute the amount of information in $X$ about $Y$ as:

+\citet{ethayarajh2022understanding} propose \textit{pointwise \V-information (\textsc{pvi})} to measure the degree of usable information present in individual data points $(x,y)$: using trained models $g, g' \in \mathcal{V}$.
+These models take $x$ or $\varnothing$ (e.g., empty string) as input to yield the probability of generating $y$.
+This extends to conditional \textsc{pvi} relative to an instance $z$ as: